Frequently Asked Questions

 When a person tests positive for COVID-19, the laboratory that conducts their test will submit those results to VDH.
-VDH will contact this individual to discuss recommended next steps.
-During that contact, VDH will provide the user a personal identification number (PIN), which is required to submit a positive test result in COVIDWISE to prevent false reporting.
+VDH will contact this individual to discuss the recommended next steps.
+During that contact, VDH will provide the user with a privacy-protected, anonymous verification code, which is required to submit a positive test result in COVIDWISE to prevent false reporting.

 If the risk threshold is met, the user will be notified that they have had a possible exposure to someone who has tested positive for COVID-19.

 Does the app use any of my personal information?

 No. COVIDWISE does not collect, use, or store any personally identifiable information or location data.
 The app is designed to protect your privacy.
 Neither your identity nor your location is shared by the app with VDH or other app users.

 No. Your location is never used or collected in COVIDWISE.
 The Exposure Notifications system is based on Bluetooth Low Energy technology and does not collect any geolocation or GPS data.

 How do I get notified if I am exposed to another user who has tested positive for COVID-19?

 If the app detects that you've been exposed to another user who has tested positive and chosen to share that with other users in the app, you will receive a push notification to inform you of a potential exposure.
 You can open the app to view a notice that you have possibly been exposed, along with resources for learning more and guidance on the next steps.